Tanystropheus: Terrestrial capabilities

-In 2015, paleoartist Mark Witton estimated that the neck made up only 20% of the entire animal's mass due to its light and hollow vertebrae.
+A pair of 2015 blog posts by paleoartist Mark Witton estimated that the neck made up only 20% of the entire animal's mass, due to its light and hollow vertebrae.
 By comparison, in pterosaurs of the family Azhdarchidae, which were clearly large terrestrial predators, the neck and head made up almost 50% of their mass.
-Tanystropheus was also poorly equipped for aquatic life, with the only adaptation being a lengthened fifth toe, which suggests that it visited the water some of the time, though was not wholly dependent on it.
 Witton proposed that Tanystropheus would have hunted prey from the seashore, akin to a heron.
-A later estimate argued that the neck comprised about 30 to 43% of the body mass.
-Terrestrial or semi-terrestrial habits are supported by taphonomic evidence, which indicates that the preservation of Tanystropheus specimens is more similar to the terrestrial Macrocnemus than the aquatic Serpianosaurus where all three co-occur.
+Renesto (2005) supported this type of lifestyle as well.
+A later published estimate argued that the neck comprised about 30 to 43% of the body mass.
+Terrestrial or semi-terrestrial habits are supported by taphonomic evidence: Tanystropheus specimens preserved at Monte San Giorgio have high completeness (most bones are present in an average fossil) but variable articulation (bones are not always preserved in life position).
+This is similar to Macrocnemus (which was terrestrial) and opposite the pattern seen in Serpianosaurus (which was fully aquatic).
 Renesto and Franco Saller's 2018 follow-up to Renesto (2005) offered more information on the reconstructed musculature of Tanystropheus.
 This study determined that the first few tail vertebrae of Tanystropheus would have housed powerful tendons and ligaments that would have made the body more stiff, keeping the belly off the ground and preventing the neck from pulling the body over.

 Aquatic capabilities

-In the 1980s, a number of studies suggested that Tanystropheus lacked the musculature to raise its neck above the ground, and that it was likely completely aquatic, swimming by undulating its body and tail side-to-side like a snake or crocodile.
-This interpretation has been disputed by later paleontologists, although Tanystropheus may have still spent a large portion of its life in shallow water.
+Tschanz (1986, 1988) suggested that Tanystropheus lacked the musculature to raise its neck above the ground, and that it was probably completely aquatic, swimming by undulating its body and tail side-to-side like a snake or crocodile.
+This interpretation has been contradicted by later studies, although Tanystropheus may have still spent a large portion of its life in shallow water.